midu16/midu16.github.io/_posts/2022-08-24-offline-mirroring-comparison.markdown

 Step 5.
 Mirroring tools comparison

+In the initial phase we are going to consider the mirroring size .tar file for each tool.

 - oc-cli mirroring:

 Once the mirror has finished, the size of the tar file for the operator list used in the example above: